hashicorp/nomad/website/source/docs/operating-a-job/update-strategies/blue-green-and-canary-deployments.html.md

 f58abbb2  f6646949  api         0        stop     complete  07/26/17 20:28:37 UTC
 ```

-Alternatively, the deployment could be failed if the canary was not performing
+Alternatively, if the canary was not performing properly, we could abandon the
-properly using the `nomad deployment fail` command, similar to the blue/green
+change using the `nomad deployment fail` command, similar to the blue/green
 example.